gazoland/habits-app/README.md

 This project was developed using:

-- HTML e CSS
+- HTML and CSS
 - JavaScript
-- Git e Github
+- Git and Github
 - Figma

 ## Project